encosianima/integral-developing/commonDBnet.md

 - manage a crowdfunding campaign in phases
 - engage patrons, donors and partners of the common good scene
 - find and try to involve healthy and skilled people for building the first needed Teams:
 - Security team (testing and improving privacy, stability, etc)
 - Backend team (improving data CRUD modules for the various ddb's used)
 - Frontend team (improving usability and graphic design as modular skins)
 - Communication team (improving the project's social connections, translations, etc)
 - Common Taxonomy team and sub-teams (improving-curating the basic main branches needed but mainly improving coordination of 'sectors of activity' in sub-teams to build consensus about common types or data useful in their sectors).

-&nbsp;

 ## Milestones: